Best Office Coffee Brands

 - Light roasts.
 There’s a reason you’ll find most “Breakfast Blends” or “Morning Blends” are on the lighter side: conventional wisdom says that these varieties pack a bigger caffeine punch.
 Whether this is true is a point of debate (and brew methods have a lot more to do with caffeine extraction), but the fact remains that a cohort of people will associate their morning coffee with the acidity of a light roast.
 Give them what they want and be sure to include a smooth light roast for your coworkers to start their day off right.

 - French.
 A common instant coffee, this is grown in the Eastern hemisphere and generally associated with darker roasts.
-These roasts are among the darkest available and tend toward bitter flavors over acidic ones; some might even say it tastes like burnt toast.
+French roasts are among the darkest available and tend toward bitter flavors over acidic ones; some might even say it tastes like burnt toast.
 Which is an entirely enjoyable—and demanded—flavor profile for some coffee drinkers.
 These roasts will taste similarly to Italian roasts.

 - ‘Donut Shop.’
 Another Arabica coffee known for its all-day appeal, there’s good reason these typically medium-roast coffees are associated with donut shops: they tend to be slightly sweeter and blend well with milk—a perfect accompaniment for a donut.
 There’s also a more moderate caffeine kick, making it ideal for an afternoon pick-me-up.
 With or without donut.